 On my own glacier hike, I booked a tour with the Icelandic Mountain Guides, who have been operating excursions onto the ice for over 20 years.
 I couldn’t recommend them enough as everything from the high-quality equipment provided to the charming guide, was simply fantastic.

-Furthermore, whilst there’s several different types of glacier hikes that you can do, I’d recommend opting for ones that spend as much time on the ice as possible.
+Furthermore, whilst there are several different types of glacier hikes that you can do, I’d recommend opting for ones that spend as much time on the ice as possible.

 On my trip, it took everyone in the group around half an hour to be fitted with their harness, crampons and an ice axe.
 Then we got into a bus for a short drive to the beautiful Falljokull Outlet Glacier.
 Known as the “falling glacier”, it’s very slowly crashing down the mountain towards the ocean.
 A sight that only looks more extraordinary the closer you get!